OnChainDen/mls-contracts/README.md

     Each real-world organization is represented onchain by a dedicated organization smart contract.
 That contract is a source of truth for the organization's state, such as its members, groups, policies, admins, etc. Funds are *not* stored in the organization contract.

+    Note: an Organization can be deployed on multiple networks.
+If an Organization is deployed on multiple networks, it is expected to have the same address on each network.

     *Located at `src/organization/OnchainCustodyOrganizationDiamond.sol`*

 2. **Accounts**

     Funds are stored in "account" smart contracts (i.e. "smart accounts" or "smart contract wallets").
 Each organization can have one or more accounts.
 Account smart contracts interact with their corresponding organization contracts to access important information regarding the organization.
 For example, when executing a transaction, an account contract will fetch its  organization's policies from the organization contract.

+    Note: an Account can be deployed on multiple networks.
+If an Account is deployed on multiple networks, it is expected to have the same address on each network.

     *Located at `src/account/OnchainCustodyAccountDiamond.sol`*